TThis page can help inform you of the different types for hip conditions, and how to treat them.

 Hip pain can often form in a myriad of areas, including on the outside of your hip, upper thigh, outer buttocks and groin.
-Conditions generally become prominent when muscles, ligaments, tendons and tissues around the hip joint are injured.
+Conditions generally become prominent when muscles, ligaments, tendons and tissues around the hip joint are overused or injured.

 In some cases, hip pain can be felt as low as your knee, and affect the front of your leg and thigh.
 In others, pain can be felt in the lower back.
 Depending on the severity of your specific injury, seeking chiropractic assistance may offer you the recovery and release needed to feel comfortable again.

 A hip condition can stem from overusing the hip joints, an injury or arthritis.
 Injuries often include bursitis, dislocation, fractures and tears, tendinitis or pinched nerves.
 Arthritis in the hip can range from septic arthritis to rheumatoid arthritis, and even osteoarthritis.